 Proven Tips on How to Get Ready for Bank Appointment in Hong Kong

 Your Hong Kong company has been incorporated, and now you need to open a corporate bank account.
-Business banking account requirements have recently grown more strict in HK, and the process more complicated.
+Business banking account requirements have recently grown stricter in HK, and the process is more complicated.
 You must therefore provide all required documents and information.

 Startupr has extensive experience in bank account opening and liaising, particularly with banks in Hong Kong.
 Consult our tips on preparing for a successful bank appointment.

 Please be aware that Hong Kong banks’ due diligence processes are highly difficult due to stricter requirements.
-Some of our clients still enjoy successful bank accounts openings.
+Some of our clients still enjoy successful bank account openings.

 Very few walk-in appointments are accepted in Hong Kong for opening business accounts.
-You must schedule your bank appointment beforehand.
-We recommend these banks: DBS, HSBC, Bank of China, and Citibank (see a full list here).
-Startupr can also help schedule appointments with the following banks: Hang Seng, OCBC Wing Hang, and Standard Chartered.
-However, please understand we must schedule at least 20-25 working days ahead of the appointment to receive bank confirmation.
+You must schedule your bank appointment beforehand which could be work in on-line.
+We recommend these banks: DBS, HSBC, Bank of China, and Citibank.
+Startupr can also help schedule appointments with the following banks: DBS.
+Hang Seng, OCBC Wing Hang, Bank of China, HSBC, CitiBank, ICBC and Standard Chartered.
+However, please understand we must schedule at least 7-20 working days ahead of the appointment to receive bank confirmation.
 Simply let us know the dates and times you’re available and we’ll make the appointment.